plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 ### The JavaScript question

-Robots, crawlers and other non-human visitors to your website don't run JavaScript so they are not affecting the client-side analytics such as Plausible Analytics.

-The only website visitors that are capable of running JavaScript are real visitors so JavaScript makes the job easy for JavaScript-based analytics tools.
+A vast majority of robots, crawlers and other non-human visitors to your website don't run JavaScript so they do not affect the client-side analytics.
+This makes the bot filtering easier for tools such as Plausible Analytics.
+The majority of visitors that are capable of running JavaScript are real, human visitors.

 What's the number of people who block JavaScript as they browse the web?
 There is no definite study on this but the number is going to be a tiny fraction of your total visitors.
-Most websites are terribly broken without JavaScript.
+Most websites are terribly broken without JavaScript so browsing without it is difficult.

 ## Advantages of server-side analytics